j-rock/cs598ps/README.md

 ##Installation

+Python 2.X is required.
 The codebase must be downloaded from Github.
 This can be done with the following command:

     git clone https://github.com/j-rock/cs598ps.git

+Additional libraries must be installed as well including:
+* numpy
+* scipy
+* python_speech_features library that provides MFCC and Filter Bank features

+Reference the `install.sh` file.

 ##Run Instructions